 This experience demonstrated to this employee that her company cares about supporting her needs for love and belonging - even outside of the workplace.

-Hopefully, you’ve come away with a clearer understanding of the differences between compensation and appreciation.
-While a fair salary is absolutely necessary to provide, the role of appreciation in the workplace only continues to grow as employees seek out companies that fulfill their needs for love and belonging, esteem, and self-actualization.
+Hopefully, you’ve come away with a clearer understanding of the differences between employee compensation and appreciation.
+While a fair salary is absolutely necessary to provide, the role of personalized employee appreciation in the workplace only continues to grow as employees seek out companies that fulfill their needs for love and belonging, esteem, and self-actualization.